Pritesht/Bootcamp/13 - Elk Stack Project/README.md

 - Run the playbook, and navigate to http://40.122.114.123:5601/ to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
-Where do you copy it?_
+Where do you copy it?
 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+   /etc/ansible/hosts file to include Elk Server(10.0.0.5) and Web Server(10.1.0.6, 10.1.0.7)
+   specify that in the playbook filebeat-playbook.yml , metricbeat-playbook.yml
+  ans
-- _Which URL do you navigate to in order to check that the ELK server is running? http://40.122.114.123:5601/
+- _ Which URL do you navigate to in order to check that the ELK server is running? http://40.122.114.123:5601/

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._